-The names of Du Val singularities refer to the Dynkin diagrams, in fact in the minimal resolution of a Du Val singularity, the exceptional divisors have the corresponding Dynkin diagram as incidence graph.
-The minimal resolution of a Du Val singularity can be obtained by a sequence of blow-ups in the singular points, which ends as soon as the blown-up surface becomes smooth.
+The names of the Du Val singularities refer to the Dynkin diagrams.
+In fact in the minimal resolution of a Du Val singularity, the exceptional divisors have the corresponding Dynkin diagram as incidence graph.
+The minimal resolution of a Du Val singularity can be obtained by a sequence of blow ups in the singular points, which ends as soon as the blown up surface becomes smooth.
 The exceptional curves introduced are all $(-2)$-curves. \end{Ex}

-\begin{Ex}[Surface elliptic Gorenstein singularities] Let now $P$ be an elliptic singularity of $X$, and $f: Y \longrightarrow X$ its minimal resolution.
+\begin{Ex}[Elliptic Gorenstein surface singularities] Let $P$ be an elliptic Gorenstein singularity of the surface $X$, and denote by $f: Y \longrightarrow X$ its minimal resolution.
 Then $f^{-1}(P) = \cup_{i = 1}^m A_i$, and we can associate to $f$ a (unique) cycle $Z$ in $Y$ which is effective, satisfies $Z \cdot A_i \leq 0$ for all $i = 1, \ldots, m$ and which is minimal with respect to these two properties.
-Such a cycle is called the \emph{fundamental cycle} of $f$, and can be computed as follows (compare \cite[p.\ 1259]{Laufer}): start with $Z_1 = A_{i_1}$ arbitrary, and then define inductively $Z_j = Z_{j - 1} + A_{i_j}$ such that $A_{i_j} \cdot Z_{j - 1} \geq 0$ until we end with $Z = Z_l$.
-The integer $k = -Z^2$ is a useful invariant of the elliptic Gorenstein surface singularity (see \cite[$\S$2, Prop.\ 2.9]{C3-f}).
+Such a cycle is called the \emph{fundamental cycle} of $f$, and can be computed as follows (compare \cite[p.\ 1259]{Laufer}): start with $Z_1 = A_{i_1}$ arbitrary, and then define inductively $Z_j = Z_{j - 1} + A_{i_j}$ such that $A_{i_j} \cdot Z_{j - 1} > 0$ until we end with $Z = Z_l$.
+The integer $k = -Z^2$ is a useful invariant of the elliptic Gorenstein surface singularity (cf.\ \cite[Prop.\ 2.9]{C3-f}).
 Not all the exceptional curves introduced are $(-2)$-curves. \end{Ex}

-\begin{Ex}[Rational Gorenstein threefold singularities] Let $X$ be a projective Gorenstein threefold, and $P \in X$ a rational Gorenstein singularity.
-By Proposition \ref{prop: properties of rational gorenstein singularities}, the generic surface through $P$ has either a rational or an elliptic surface singularity.
+It follows from Proposition~\ref{prop: properties of rational gorenstein singularities} that the singularities we will now define are threefold rational Gorenstein singularities.